Amber Shuster, PhD, LMHCA

 Postdoctoral Fellow

-Ms. Shuster will be joining our team in August 2025.
-She is expected to have her doctorate (Ph.D.) in August 2025.
-She will be supervised by Karen Pavlidis, Ph.D. and Andrea Dorsch, Ph.D.
+Dr. Shuster joined our team in August 2025.
+She is supervised by Karen Pavlidis, PhD, Andrea Dorsch, PhD, and Kayleigh O’Donnell, PhD.

 Education:

-The University of Tennessee, Knoxville, Doctor of Philosophy Candidate School Psychology
+The University of Tennessee, Knoxville, Doctor of Philosophy in School Psychology

 Certificate in Grief, Loss, and Trauma